Preferences

 What Preferences Do

-composable > secure > simple
+composable > secure > simple > navigable

-simple > composable > secure
+simple > navigable > secure > composable

-the induced order is:
+which is the default ranking, the induced order is:

 Verdict